segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ![An example of the operator selection filled out.](/docs/engage/images/operator_selection.png)

-#### Event Conditions

-- *at least*: supports 1 or greater.
-- *exactly*: supports 0 or greater.
-- *at most*: supports 0 or greater.
-- does not support funnel audiences, unlike classic audiences.
-- can’t select enrich event payloads with event properties.

-#### Entity Conditions

-- *at least*: only supports 1 or greater.
-- *exactly*: supports 0 or greater.
-- *at most*: supports 0 or greater.
-    - When filtering by 0, you can’t filter by entity properties or by additional nested entities.

-#### Negative Audiences

-Negation of an entire entity group condition will not support activation and enrichment on the entities within that condition group.
-When a condition such as “Select all users associated with an entity with exactly 0 instances” is used:

-- Segment won't allow any entity property filters to be applied to this condition group.
-- Segment won't allow any more nested entities to be specified in this condition group.

 #### Entity Explorer

-If you have defined entity conditions in your audience definition, then you see a “Matched Entities” tab in the audience preview that helps define what entities qualified that user to be a part of the audience.
+If you have defined entity conditions in your audience definition, then you will see a “Matched Entities” tab in the audience preview that helps define what entities qualified that user to be a part of the audience.

 This information appears when you click the user profile generated from the audience preview.
-The information encompasses entity relationships as well as entity column values that were used as filtering criteria in the audience definition.
-The data being returned is truncated - 10 entities at each level, 6 levels of depth.
-By default, you are opted-in to see entity preview values.
+The contextual information  encompasses entity relationships as well as entity column values that were used as filtering criteria in the audience definition.
+By default, we include the entity ID.The data being returned is truncated - 10 entities at each level, 6 levels of depth.
+If you want to opt out of this functionality, contact Support.

 ![A screenshot of the Entity Eplorer.](/docs/engage/images/entity_explorer.png)

-#### Dynamic references
+#### Dynamic References

 **Event Conditions**

-For event property values, you can either enter a constant or dynamically reference a profile trait from the Segment profile.
 When filtering on event properties, you can dynamically reference the value of another profile trait, or enter a constant value.
+These operators support dynamic references: equals, not equals, less than, greater than, less than or equal, greater than or equal, contains, does not contain, starts with, ends with.

 **Entity Conditions**

-When filtering on entity properties, you can dynamically reference the value of another entity column (from the same branch at the same level or above it) or profile trait, or enter a constant value.
+When filtering on entity properties, you can dynamically reference the value of another entity column (from the same branch at the same level or above it),profile trait, or enter a constant value.

-#### Limits

-**Auto-populate Dropdown Entity Property Values**

-You can select property values from a drop-down.
-By default, you are opted-in to see entity preview values.

-#### Duplicate conditions and clone audiences

-You can duplicate your conditions in the audience builder in the same condition group.
-You can clone a rETL audience to the same Space from the List and Overview pages.
-Cloning a linked audience will create a new linked audience in the builder create flow with the same conditions as the linked audience that was cloned.
+You can only dynamically reference properties of the same data type.
+Dynamic references are only supported for certain operators depending on the data type:
+NUMBER data type: equals, not equals, less than, greater than, less than or equal, greater than or equal STRING data type: equals, not equals, contains, does not contain, starts with, ends with TIMESTAMP data type: equals, not equals, less than, greater than, less than or equal, greater than or equal

 ## Step 2: Activate your Linked Audience